Welcome to our community.

 Founder and Editor-in-Chief

-Courtney has published for The Australian Journal of Anthropology.
+Courtney has published for The Australian Journal of Anthropology, Anthropological Forum and for the Centre for Native Title Anthropology.
 She loves to bring her background experience in social anthropology, community development and journalism to her writing style.
 Her work is largely informed by the social peculiarities of modern thought, current trends in the humanities and arts, and through the lived experiences of human beings.

 anthroprospective@gmail.com